-- a.
-The student must be able to understand the various types of shallow foundations and decide on their location based on soil characteristics. - b.
-The student must be able to compute the magnitude of foundation settlement and decide on the size of the foundation accordingly. - c.
-The student must be able to use the field test data and arrive at the bearing capacity. - d.
-The student must be able to apply the principles of bearing capacity of piles and design them accordingly.
+- The student must be able to understand the various types of shallow location based on soil foundations and decide on their characteristics. - The student must be able to compute the magnitude of foundation settlement and decide on the size of the foundation accordingly. - The student must be able to use the field test data and arrive at the c. bearing capacity. - The student must be able to apply the principles of bearing capacity d. of piles and design them accordingly.

-Soil Exploration: Need - Methods of soil exploration - Boring and Sampling methods - Field tests - Penetration Tests - Pressure meter - planning of Programme and preparation of soil investigation report.
+Soil Exploration: Need - Methods of soil exploration - Boring and Sampling methods - Field tests - Penetration Tests - Pressure meter planning of Programme and preparation of soil investigation report.

-UNIT - II Earth And Farth-Retaining Structures: Infinite and finite earth slopes in FREE COLLEGE sand and clay - types of failures - factor of safety of infinite slopes - stability OUC)

-NARAGARACPET - 322 601.
-Contar (Dist.), A.P. analysis by Swedish arc method, standard method of slices - Taylor's Stability Number-Stability of slopes of dams and embankments - different conditions.
+Earth And Earth-Ketaining Structures: Infinite and finite earth slopes in sand and clay - types of failures - factor of safety of infinite stopes - stability analysis by Swedish arc method, standard method of slices - Taylor's Stability Number-Stability of slopes of dams and embankments - different conditions.